Machine-Labz/cloak/docs/api/relay.md

 **Notes:**
 - The nullifier is NOT checked for duplicates at submission time
 - Duplicate checking happens on-chain during transaction execution
-- Jobs are queued in Redis for background processing
+- Jobs are queued background processing
 - Use `GET /status/:request_id` to track job progress

 **Reference:** `services/relay/src/api/withdraw.rs`